 The sessions on the first day will be livestreamed starting at 9:00 on this page.
 It is not necessary to register to watch the livestream.

-The second day is only open to Bruegel members and a small number of selected invitees.
+NOTE THAT THIS REGISTRATION GIVES YOU ACCESS ONLY TO THE DAYTIME SESSIONS ON 3 SEPTEMBER.
+The dinner and second day is open only to Bruegel members and a small number of selected invitees.

 Chair: Guntram B. Wolff, Director